OfficeDev/office-js-docs-pr/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 ## Next steps

 If **HelloProjectOData** were a production add-in to be sold in AppSource or distributed in a SharePoint app catalog, it would be designed differently.
 For example, there would be no debug output in a text box, and probably no button to get the **ProjectData** endpoint.
-You would also have to rewrite the `retireveOData` function to handle Project Web App instances that have more than 100 projects.
+You would also have to rewrite the `retrieveOData` function to handle Project Web App instances that have more than 100 projects.

 The add-in should contain additional error checks, plus logic to catch and explain or show edge cases.
 For example, if a Project Web App instance has 1000 projects with an average duration of five days and average cost of $2400, and the active project is the only one that has a duration longer than 20 days, the cost and work comparison would be skewed.
 That could be shown with a frequency graph.
 You could add options to display duration, compare similar length projects, or compare projects from the same or different departments.
 Or, add a way for the user to select from a list of fields to display.